 Type Of Safety Signs.
 The term “safety sign” is relatively broad and basically means a sign that covers a specific situation, object or activity and gives information or instructions on health and safety.

-Safety signs should be utilized “if all else fails”, ie just where other well-being and security measures have been taken, for example, building controls, however it was discovered that they didn’t satisfactorily control the dangers.
+Safety signs should be utilized “if all else fails”, ie just where other well-being and security measures have been taken, for example, building controls, however, it was discovered that they didn’t satisfactorily control the dangers.

 If other health and safety measures reduce the risks so that no significant risk remains, safety signs are not necessary.
 For example, if there is a risk of falling from a height, then other health and safety regulations generally require measures other than safety signage such as “edge protection”.
-In these situation, signage is not an alternative control measure.
+In this situation, signage is not an alternative control measure.

 On the other hand, it may be necessary on occasions to remove such fencing temporarily.
 In these circumstances, signage will be necessary to indicate alternative protection measures that must be in place when the fencing is removed.